sgaunet/k8see-deploy/README.md

 ## k8see-exporter

-Need to be launched in kubernetes, it will connect to kubernetes API and write in a redis stream the evnts of kubernetes
+Need to be launched in kubernetes, it will connect to kubernetes API and write in a redis stream the events of kubernetes

 ## k8see-importer